aaryan-purohit-2465/CodePocket/README.md

-# 🚧 SnippetVault (Under Development)
+# 🚧 CodePocket (Under Development)

-SnippetVault is a simple, offline desktop app to save and organize code snippets locally.
+CodePocket is a simple, offline desktop app to save and organize code snippets locally.
 Built with **Electron, React, and SQLite**, this project is currently **under construction** and will be completed by **25th December 2025**.

 ---